michaeldoody/whisker_control/README.md

     .
     ├── cam_calibration.cpp      # Outputs the pixels/μm constant when the calibration slide
+    ├                              reticle is measured
+    ├── cam_calibration_old.cpp  # Previous method of calibrating.
+Automatically measures reticle, ├                              but repeatability is difficult
-    ├                              reticle is in view of the camera ├── whisker.cpp              # Velocity control loop
+    ├── whisker.cpp              # Velocity control loop
     ├── data/                    # Data from each whisker drawing trial is stored here in .csv files ├── media/                   # Image files folder